ese3500/final-project-autonomous-tomato-plant/README.md

 * Ultrasonic sensor for collision detection

 ### 10. Evaluation
 Here are several metrics for success that we've come up with.
-We are

 * Maintain plant in sunlight 100% of the time (if direct sunlight is available) OR stop in the position where light intensity is maximized
 * Travel without spilling / crashing